halt-dos/hd-wiki-public/docs/enterprise/adc/listeners/server_groups/server_groups.md

 ---

 Server Groups helps user to distributes network traffic to load balance across group of servers, for this at first we define a group name.
-Creating a group name in Servers Group helps to optimize and increase throughput of solution.
+Creating a group name in Servers Group helps to optimize and increase throughput of the solution.

 Purpose of Server Groups: